EOSIO/eosio.cdt/docs/06_how-to-guides/40_multi-index/how-to-modify-data-in-a-multi-index-table.md

 ### 4. Update The User If Found

-If the `user` object you want to update is found, the `check` method will do nothing and the iterator `itr` will be pointing at the object which you want to update, so then use the multi-index `modify` method to make the update like below
+If the `user` object you want to update is found, the `check` method will do nothing and the iterator `itr` will be pointing at the object which you want to update.
+Use the `modify` method to update the user object `datum` property with the `value` parameter.

 ```diff
 [[eosio::action]] void multi_index_example::mod( name user, uint32_t value ) {